🎶 We’re no strangers to lists, you know the rules and so do I 🎶

 FS : Fin 1 -> Fin 2

-• we apply FS
+- we apply

-• we get a 1 of type Fin 2
+of type Fin 2

 The problem is, we simply cannot do that.

-The smallest valid finite set is Fin 1, which means we just cannot apply that function twice to create that value.
-You can only apply it once, giving us 1, which is the largest element in Fin 2.
+apply that function twice to create that value.
+You can only apply it once,

-If we look at Fin 3, things start making more sense:
+If we look at Fin 3

 > the (Fin 3) 0